PayHelper/payments-hub/docs/source/includes/api/_subscriptions.md

 payment_state | string | A state of the payment.
 Can be either: `new`, `processing`, `completed`, `failed`, `cancelled` or `refunded`. token_value | string | A unique token that is used in payment process. method | object | A subscription's payment method object.
-Defines which payment method has been selected to pay for the subscription (see [Payment Methods API](#payment-methods)).
+Defines which payment method has been selected to pay for the subscription (see [Payment Methods API](#payment-methods)). metadata | object | Set of key/value pairs that you can attach to an object.
+It can be useful for storing additional information about the object in a structured format.

 ## Create a subscription